priyangsubanerjee/90days-html/motivate-me/README.md

 # Motivating Button

 Alas! you have started buiilding your first `web` project and we are aiming to a simple webpage that alerts the audience with some motivational quotes on some click events.
+[View live site](https://priyangsubanerjee.github.io/90days-html/motivate-me/)

 ## Getting started